Jalan Malioboro: Malioboro Night Festival

 The festival held annually along Jalan Malioboro until the Monument of General Offensive of First March.
 Live music, featured music concert, traditional art show, Jembe Percussion, Kumlaka Ethnic, fashion show and other activities are arranged for Malioboro Night Festival.

 Public transport

 There are three bus stops along the street (Malioboro 1, Malioboro 2, Malioboro 3), serving various routes of Trans Jogja bus.
 The northern end of the street is close to Yogyakarta station, serving KAI Commuter's Yogyakarta Line and Prambanan Express commuter trains, as well as intercity trains.

+Landmarks

+The eastern section of Malioboro serves as an administrative area, housing several key government institutions such as the Governor’s Office (Kepatihan), Bappeda, the Tourism Office, and the DPRD building of Yogyakarta.

+In popular culture

+Didi Kempot released a song titled "Angin Malioboro" ("Malioboro's Wind").